-Before You Start: Facts you Need to Know
+Before You Start: Facts You Need to Know

-- Depression, anxiety, and other psychological disorders are prevalent in patients with CKD. - Patients with CKD commonly present with somatic symptoms, such as sleep disturbances, sexual dysfunction, low energy level, easy fatigability, and weight and appetite changes, which may be related to uremia and difficult to differentiate from depressive symptoms. - Presence of depressive symptoms and major depressive disorder predicts adverse clinical and patient-centered outcomes in patients with CKD. - Depression is a less commonly recognized problem in patients with CKD and ESKD. - Often, depression is treated inadequately. - Clinicians need to know the nuances in recognizing, diagnosing, and treating depression in patients with CKD in order to improve adverse clinical outcomes and quality of life.
+- Depression, anxiety, and other psychological disorders are prevalent in patients with CKD. - Patients with CKD commonly present with somatic symptoms, such as sleep disturbances, sexual dysfunction, low energy level, easy fatigability, and weight and appetite changes, which may be related to uremia and difficult to differentiate from depressive symptoms. - The presence of depressive symptoms and major depressive disorder predicts adverse clinical outcomes in patients with CKD. - Depression is a less commonly recognized problem in patients with CKD and ESRD. - Depression is often treated inadequately. - Clinicians need to know the nuances in recognizing, diagnosing, and treating depression in patients with CKD in order to improve adverse clinical outcomes and quality of life.